 This pain response can be perpetuated by these conditions being repeated and even anticipated; causing a heightened response.

 Pain is often accompanied by tension around the area.
 The muscles tighten in response to the pain.
 This causes the muscles themselves and the area around to become congested; flow of the fluids which serve the muscles is restricted.
 This causes further trauma to the muscles and we have a viscous cycle which often leads to muscle spasm.
-Waste products from the cells build up and cause irritation which in turn causes inflammation.
+Waste products from the cells build up and cause irritation, a bit like crystals, which in turn causes inflammation.
 It’s this inflammation which we perceive as pain in our muscles.
 In some cases, when pain is long term, it becomes chronic.
 You may be interested to read about the Gate Theory of pain.

 Muscle spasm is caused when the flow of fluids has been completely closed off and the muscle can no longer relax.
 Relaxation of the muscles requires water around the proteins within the muscle fibres.
 This congestion is often stored within the muscle sheath and connective tissue surrounding the muscle.